redox-os/website/content/faq.en.md

 Currently Redox has a bootstrap script Debian/Ubuntu/Pop OS! with unmaintained support for other distributions.

-We are moving to use Podman as our main compilation method, actually it's mature and compile like the raw script.
+We are moving to use Podman as our main compilation method, it is the recommended build process for non-Debian systems.

 (Podman avoid environment problems on compilation)